FroeMic/TUM-IN-Protein-Prediction-1/lectures/13-alignments-1.md

 **Question: **Why do linear gap penalties do models the reality of related genes / proteins well?

 > With a linear gap penalty \(N gaps cost N\*x\) equally distributed gaps would be as expensive as clustered gaps.
 Biologically, gaps clustered to blocks, are however far more likely to occur, while the protein maintains similar structure / function.
+> It is more realistic to use an **Affine gap penalty** with higher costs for opening a new gap.

 #### 3. Multiple Sequence Comparison